 Our machine learning infrastructure powers large scale predictions for disease targets, and provides the evidence behind predicted targets from multiple and disparate data sources, enabling data-driven decisions in target triage.

-We are collaborating with AstraZeneca to identify novel drugs for Chronic Kidney Disease (CKD) and have so far delivered the first novel AI-generated CKD target from the collaboration to AstraZeneca’s portfolio.
+We are collaborating with AstraZeneca to identify novel drugs for Chronic Kidney Disease (CKD) and have so far delivered two novel AI-generated CKD targets to AstraZeneca’s drug portfolio.

 Diseases are commonly defined by symptoms or location in the body, not by their underlying patient-specific molecular mechanisms or pathways.
 We leverage multimodal patient-level data to enable data-driven and endotype-specific drug discovery to inform our personalised target identification process.